EconomyLens.com

 The lower house of parliament also voted down a “Zucman-light” proposal from the Socialists.
 This version called for a minimum three-percent levy on assets of 10 million euros and above, excluding family and “innovative” businesses in a concession to the government.

 The Socialists have said they will continue pushing for alternative tax justice proposals in the budget, with MP Arthur Delaporte stating that the debate is “not over.”
-Lecornu, the country’s third prime minister in a little over a year, has promised to get a budget through parliament, after the legislature ousted his two predecessors over cost-cutting measures in their versions.
+Lecornu, the country’s third prime minister in a little over a year, has promised to get a budget through parliament after the legislature ousted his two predecessors over cost-cutting measures in their versions.
 The premier survived a confidence vote earlier this month by agreeing to suspend a deeply unpopular pensions reform under pressure from the Socialists.

 However, the Socialists, a swing group in parliament, have also demanded a tax on the uber-wealthy, without which they have threatened to topple his government.
-French economist Gabriel Zucman, 39, has stated that such a tax on the mega-wealthy could raise around 20 billion euros per year from just 1,800 households.
+French economist Gabriel Zucman, 39, has said such a tax on the mega-wealthy could raise around 20 billion euros per year from just 1,800 households.

 The far right and Lecornu’s government are against taxing professional assets, which this levy would target.
-Laurent Wauquiez, the parliamentary leader of the conservative Republicans (LR), welcomed Friday’s vote, saying the tax would “kill jobs and economic activity.”
+Laurent Wauquiez, the parliamentary leader of the conservative Republicans (LR), welcomed Friday’s vote, stating that the tax would “kill jobs and economic activity.”
 France has been mired in political deadlock since President Emmanuel Macron last year called for snap parliamentary elections, hoping to cement his power.
-Instead, his centrist bloc lost its majority, while the far right gained seats, and the parliament ended up divided.
+Instead, his centrist bloc lost its majority and the far right gained seats, resulting in a divided parliament.

 © 2024 AFP